talla-ui/talla-ui/llms-overview.md

 ## Observable Lists

 Because arrays in JavaScript are unsuitable for UI work (not easily observed, may contain duplicates, gaps, etc.), Tälla UI provides an `ObservableList` class.
-This class encapsulates a linked list of observable objects (i.e. instances of `ObservableObject`, `ObservableList` itself, or sub classes such as `Activity` or `UILabel`).
+This class encapsulates a linked list of observable objects (i.e. instances of `ObservableObject`, `ObservableList` itself, or sub classes such as `Activity` or `UIText`).

 This construct is key to Tälla UI's application model, storing activities and views in a tree structure of (attached) observable objects and lists, propagating events and bindings.